 Wills, Trusts and IRA Beneficiaries: How does it all work?

 To form a will, build a trust, or establish beneficiaries is to face the reality that we all die.
-A thought that is welcome by few but must be accepted by all.
+A thought that is welcome by few but we all must accept.
 American journalist, Chuck Palahnuik said it best, “We all die.
 The goal isn’t to live forever, the goal is to create something that will.”
 We have been talking about building a legacy and creating generational wealth that will last long beyond an individual’s lifetime.
 It first begins with aligning our estate planning with our legacy to prepare our loved ones when we are gone.

 Estate planning is not reserved for the wealthy, it is for everyone regardless of socioeconomic status.